 When we repent of our sins and receive God’s forgiveness, our ability to reason is redeemed as well.
 We can use our ability to reason to work with the Holy Spirit to expose the lies in our minds.
 We can use our ability to reason to face the truth about God, ourselves, and others.
 We can use our ability to reason to confess our weaknesses rather than defend them.
 We can use our ability to reason to confront the lies with which the culture tries to indoctrinate us.
 We can use our ability to reason to confront the games that others play in order to manipulate us and bend us to their will.
 When we confess our sins and receive forgiveness, our minds begin to be restored to the uses for which God originally intended them.

 One very pleasurable way in which our minds remain in bondage to the self-will and deceptions of the enemy is through the use of fantasy.
 Fantasies appear to be unique to the human race.
 The male pronghorn antelope does not waste any time fantasizing about an attractive female antelope; he simply locks horns with any other male pronghorn that stands between him and her.
-Nor do the females of any species seem to fantasize; they simply signal their availability and wait for a male to arrive.
+Nor do the females of any other species seem to fantasize; they simply signal their availability and wait for a male to arrive.

 To become strong, we must face our lives and ourselves as they are, not how we wish they were.
 We are not omnipotent superbeings.
 We are ordinary, and we must learn to love ourselves as ordinary.
 At the same time, those whom we love are also ordinary.
-They are not meant to be props on the stages of our fantasies, they are not put on this earth to be extensions of our will, and we have no right to be angry when they fail to behave like the people in our fantasies.
+They are not meant to be actors in the movies of our fantasies, they are not put on this earth to be extensions of our will, and we have no right to be angry when they fail to behave like the people in our fantasies.
 We all have a common need for redemption in Christ, and we all have the gift of a Savior Who died for us.
 We must surrender our fantasies and learn to love ourselves through the love Jesus has for us, so that we can love the others through the love Jesus has for them.

 The blessing of learning to love our ordinary selves, and learning to love other ordinary selves, is that we become truly strong.
 The only Superbeing, before Whom we are very small, loved us enough to pay for our sins on the cross.
 When we come before Him, confess our weaknesses, receive the free gift of forgiveness, and give Him rightful awe and reverence, we can learn to love who we really are and love others as they really are.
 Rather than loving ourselves and others based on how closely we resemble the characters in our fantasies, we can give love based on the love that God gives us in Christ.